Children’s Book Project Program Grants

 Children’s Book Project Grant Recipients

 A librarian from the library awarded a grant through the Children’s Book Project Program will receive an acceptance packet with details of the award and a booklist, provided by The Pilcrow Foundation, from which to select books for the library.
 The booklist is divided into two groups based on recommended age and grade levels.
 Books in Group 1 are for emergent and beginning readers (birth to age 7; preschool to grade 2).
 Books in Group 2 are for middle and intermediate readers (ages 7 to 12; grades 2 to 6).
 Please note: The booklists are for the sole use of participants in The Pilcrow Foundation’s Children’s Book Project and should not be distributed for any reason.
+We only distribute the book list to grant recipients.

 The Foundation provides bookplates for all books received through the Children’s Book Project.
 The bookplates identify the local sponsors and The Pilcrow Foundation.
-If the library received all of the sponsored funds “in honor of” or “in memory of” an individual, the bookplates can be inscribed to honor that person.
+If the library received all of the sponsored funds “in honor of” or “in memory of” an individual, the bookplates may be inscribed to honor that person.